openedx/edx-documentation/en_us/students/source/SFD_wiki.rst

   instructions for software required for the course.
 * Allowing students to create and share resources, perhaps as part of a collaborative exercise.
-* Sharing errata for the course.
+* Sharing errors and corrections for the course.
 * Collecting suggestions for future runs of the course.

 As a student, you can perform the following tasks, depending on the permissions